yaminireddy23739/quiz-web-app/README.md

 # Web Development Quiz App

+This is Day 5 of my 15 Days Web Development Challenge, where I’m building projects from beginner to advanced level.
+This project is part of a **frontend learning challenge** aimed at strengthening core web development fundamentals through hands-on projects.

 A simple and interactive **Web Development Quiz Application** built using **HTML, CSS, and JavaScript**.
 This project focuses on applying JavaScript logic with real UI interaction.